flexflow/FlexFlow/docker/README.md

 You will need a machine with a NVIDIA GPU, with drivers installed.
 You will also need to have Docker and the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#getting-started) installed on the host machine.

 ## Build and run instructions
-1. Apply any desired configurations by editing the [config.linux](../config/config.linux) file in the `FlexFlow/configs` folder.
+1. Apply any desired configurations by editing the [config.linux](../config/config.linux) file in the `configs` folder.
 Leave the file unchanged if you want to run with the default options
-2. Build the Docker image with the following command (run from this folder):
+2. Build the Docker image with the following command (run from the `docker` folder):
 ```
 cp ../config/config.linux config.linux && docker build -t flexflow .
 ```